erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/random_search/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Random Search for a specific use case (e.g., nearly sorted content)
+7. Optimize Random Search for a specific employ case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Random Search
 9. Compare Random Search capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Random Search to solve a production problem
+10. Design a system that uses Random Search to tackle a production problem
 11. Create unit tests with 100% code coverage for Random Search
 12. Write a technical blog post explaining Random Search to beginners